jlamb916/Striva/README.md

 @babel/preset-env
 babel-loader

+10. adds routing to our app

+* npm install --save react-router-dom

-10. Create a webpack.config.js file.
+11. Create a webpack.config.js file.

 The entry point should be in frontend, e.g. entry: 'frontend/index.jsx'.
 The output path should be 'app/assets/javascripts'.